Clinical

 Solution

-To support decision-making, non-invasive soft-tissue compressibilitymeasurements were performed using Compremium Quantis® ST on both the injured and the healthy lower leg.
+To support decision-making, non-invasive soft tissue assessment was performed using Compremium Quantis® ST on the injured and healthy leg.

-A Patient CP-Value of 3.8% on the injured side suggests that the patient is in the high-risk zone (Red Zone) for ACS, providing quantitative insight on the critical compartment pressure elevation.
-The calculated CP-Quotient of 5.79 confirmed the high risk for ACS.
+A CP-Value of 3.8% on the injured side indicated critically reduced muscle compressibility, suggesting that the patient is in the high-risk zone for ACS.
+The calculated CP-Quotient of 5.79 confirmed the elevated risk.

 Result